 Spain has served as the crux of the Muslim-Christian-Roman skirmishes in the past.
-It is because of these that nearly every city in the country has Gothic Cathedrals perched on some hill, Romanesque churches built on the remains of a former building, and the usual medieval architecture that dots around the city in the form of numerous buildings.
+Because of these, nearly every city in the country has Gothic Cathedrals perched on some hill, Romanesque churches built on the remains of a former building, and the usual medieval architecture that dots around the city in the form of numerous buildings.

 Segovia is no exception.

-Here are some of the things to do and see when you’re in Segovia.
+Here are some things to do and see when you’re in Segovia.

 Built in approximately 50 AD, the Segovia Aqueduct was a delight to watch.
 Its arches still stand tall and what intrigued me was the way the whole Roman structure still stands without any cement to hold the granite blocks.
 It’s really incredible!

 This is where the tourist center is located.
-Besides that, there are shops lined here from where I bought quite cheap souvenirs and took a break by sitting at the cafes dotted around the square.
+Besides, there are shops lined here from where I bought cheap souvenirs and took a break by sitting at the cafes dotted around the square.